 Fuel Your Passion

-A service technician is someone who performs maintenance, diagnosis, and repairs on the cars and trucks on the road.
+A service technician performs maintenance, diagnosis, and repairs on the cars and trucks on the road.
 Technicians must be highly skilled, highly educated people.
-Modern cars can have well over 30 computers on board, with network communications and dozens of sensors and actuators that make components like engines and transmissions work correctly.
-Technicians who are able to accurately diagnose and repair these systems are in very high demand.
+Modern vehicles can have well over 30 computers, with network communications and dozens of sensors and actuators that make components like engines and transmissions work correctly.
+Technicians who accurately diagnose and repair these systems are in high demand.

 If you are interested in Automotive Technology, start with one of the following major-specific courses:

 Students will apply their knowledge of mathematics, science, engineering, and technology to engineering technology problems.
 Students will be taught how to employ principles and practical knowledge to demonstrate leadership skills and quality workmanship.